sdeep27/superdeep-cli/README.md

 # superdeep-cli

 A deep research CLI where agents and subagents save their work as organized markdown files along the way — building a durable knowledge base, not just a single synthesis report.
-The knowledge base is structured so post-run agents (Socratic tutoring, quizzes, simpler concept breakdowns, charts) can consume it directly.
+The knowledge base is structured so post-run agents (code, quizzes, simpler concept breakdowns, charts) can consume it directly.

 Built on [Ink](https://github.com/vadimdemedes/ink) (React for the terminal) and [`@mariozechner/pi-ai`](https://www.npmjs.com/package/@mariozechner/pi-ai) for multi-provider LLM access.